polatengin/project-standards/DevContainers.md

 Using [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack helps to keep development machine clean, also it helps to onboard new people to the project easier.

-_DevContainer_ also allows all contributors to work on the project in a standardised environment.
+_DevContainer_ also allows all contributors to work on the project in a standardized environment.

 Contributors require less time and guidance to configure their machine for the project, and configuration of the machine causes fewer issues.